TheDread-Pirate-Roberts/random_stuff_I_will_forget/home_server_setup.md

 sudo systemctl restart nginx
 ```
 #### YAY.
 You've got a reverse proxy setup for http and https with a valid cert that gets automatically updated via certbot 🤯
-It's likely this will get ya all the GET requests a human can dream of, but if you want full CRUD operations there is some built in security measures in Rails you need to address at the app level and nginx level.
+It's likely this will get ya all the GET requests a human can dream of, but if you want full CRUD operations, there is some built in security measures in Rails that you need to address at the app level and nginx level.

 In your Rails app
 ```